College of Engineering and Computer Science

 Prechter International Travel Fellowship

 CECS students may be eligible for a travel fellowship to help defray some of the cost of travel associated with approved international studies.
-The travel fellowships are made possible by a gift from Ms. Waltraud Prechter to the CECS’ Institute for Advanced Vehicle Systems.
+The fellowships are made possible by a gift from Ms. Waltraud Prechter.
+To apply for this fellowship, students should send a two-page essay explaining their motivation for studying abroad and one letter of recommendation from a professor to the CECS Advising Director, 2000 Heinz Prechter Engineering Complex.

-A wide variety of employment opportunities is available to computer and information science graduates, as mentioned above.
-The University’s Career Services Office assists students and graduates in planning careers in computer and information science and offers many job listings in the computer industry.
+A wide variety of employment opportunities is available to engineering and computer science graduates, as mentioned above.
+The University’s Office of Career Services offers numerous services to students and graduates in preparing for careers and in searching for professional employment in a chosen field.